material-motion/material-motion/README.md

 This book aspires to empower creators with the language and tools needed to describe and implement rich, interactive motion.
 Within, we explore [essential primitives](primitives.md), [software design patterns](plan-execution-pattern.md), [motion runtimes](concepts/runtimes.md), and more.

 This book is a starmap.
 It defines high-level goals and identifies patterns.
 It is not the API documentation for any particular solution.
-Our [Community index](community_index/) tracks implementations that are available for specific platforms and languages.
+Our [Community index](community_index/) links to implementations for specific platforms and languages.

 ## Evolution